1. Welcome & Club Identity

 • Build confidence and self-esteem through positive reinforcement

-• Address any gender-based comments or behavior immediately
+• Address any gender-based comments or exclusionary behaviour immediately and directly

-• Encourage parents to support girls' participation in sport
+• Encourage parents to support their daughters' participation at training and on game day

 6. Skills & Development Pathway